asp1420/monogenic-cnn-illumination-contrast/README.md

  *  gs://um-bucket-2019/cifar_haze_levels_32_june_2019/
  *  gs://um-bucket-2019/cad_haze_levels_224_june_2019/

-In order to download the data it the [`gsutil tool`](https://cloud.google.com/storage/docs/gsutil) will be required.
+In order to download the dataset the [`gsutil tool`](https://cloud.google.com/storage/docs/gsutil) will be required.

 You can download the dataset as follows: